minyee2913/Auto-Call-DLL/README.md

 # Auto-Call-DLL
 Auto call DLL for BDSX

-Call DLL in bedrock_server/mods to AUTO
+Call DLL in bedrock_server to AUTO